Top 5 Common Self-Catheterization Mistakes

 3. Choosing Latex

-It is important to choose latex-free catheters if you show signs of a latex allergy such as itching, irritation or hives.
-If you experience any of these symptoms, choose latex free products.
-Patient Care Medical carries latex-free catheters provided by brands like Coloplast, Coviden, and Bard.
+It is important to choose latex-free catheters if you show signs of a latex allergy, such as itching, redness, irritation, or hives.
+If you experience any of these symptoms, you may need to consider a catheter made without natural rubber latex.

 Maintaining the health of the urinary tract is critical with catheter use.
-When the urine from the bladder is not completely expelled, the risk for UTI development from bacterial growth is greatly increased.
-You must catheterize anywhere from 4-6 times a day to ensure the health of your urinary tract.
+When urine from the bladder is not completely expelled, the risk for UTI development from bacterial growth is greatly increased.
+You must be sure to follow your healthcare professional's recommendations and try to cath on time.
+Set alarms or reminders on your phone or smartwatch so you never miss a catheterization.

 5. Tension and Improper Positioning

-Upon inserting the catheter, make sure you do so slowly to avoid any pain.
+Upon inserting the catheter, do so slowly to avoid any pain.
 If you experience discomfort, stop for a few seconds and try again.
 Men may experience discomfort when the device has been inserted around 6 inches where the urethral sphincter muscles are located.
-Take a few deep breaths and calmly increase pressure until the device is fully inserted.
+Take a few deep breaths and calmly increase the pressure until the device is fully inserted.

 DO